Pot-au-feu de la mer

 Normandy is not primarily known as a seafood region the way Brittany is, but that undersells it considerably.
 The Norman coast runs from the Seine estuary to the Mont-Saint-Michel bay, and the ports of Dieppe, Fécamp, and Honfleur have been landing fish for centuries.
 Normandy gave France its model for cooking fish in cream and white wine, the combination that defines the region’s cuisine as distinctly as its butter and its calvados.

-This french seafood soup reflects that tradition precisely.
-The base is a proper French fish stock, reduced slightly with dry white wine and finished with crème fraîche.
-The saffron, just a pinch, gives the broth a golden colour and a depth that is impossible to achieve any other way.
-The vegetables are cut large and rustic, the way pot-au-feu vegetables always are.
-And the fish, salmon, monkfish, haddock, cod, and king prawns, goes in last, cooked gently so it stays tender rather than falling apart.
+This French seafood soup sits squarely in that tradition.
+The base is a proper fish stock, reduced a little with dry white wine and finished with crème fraîche.
+A pinch of saffron gives the broth its golden colour and a depth you cannot really fake any other way.
+The vegetables are cut big and rustic, the way pot-au-feu vegetables always are.
+The fish, salmon, monkfish, haddock, cod, plus king prawns, goes in at the end and is cooked gently so it stays tender instead of breaking apart.

-The result is a recipe seafood soup that is simultaneously light and deeply satisfying.
-A proper pot au feu de la mer that feels celebratory without being complicated.
+What you get is a seafood soup that somehow feels both light and deeply satisfying.
+A true french seafood soup that feels like something special without being complicated.

 Cast Iron Cocotte